-[[]Comment to boxers: Individuals who participate in sport may fall in one of five categories: 1) International-Level boxer, 2) National-Level boxer, 3) individuals who are not International- or National-Level boxers but over whom the International Federation or National Anti-Doping Organisation has chosen to exercise authority, 4) Recreational boxers, and 5) individuals over whom no International Federation or National Anti-Doping Organisation has, or has chosen to, exercise authority.
+76 [Comment to boxers: Individuals who participate in sport may fall in one of five categories: 1) International-Level boxer, 2) National-Level boxer, 3) individuals who are not International- or National-Level boxers but over whom the International Federation or National Anti-Doping Organisation has chosen to exercise authority, 4) Recreational boxers, and 5) individuals over whom no International Federation or National Anti-Doping Organisation has, or has chosen to, exercise authority.
 All International- and National-Level boxers are subject to the anti-doping rules of the Code, with the precise definitions of international and national level sport to be set forth in the anti-doping rules of the International Federations and National Anti-Doping Organisations.]

+Attempt: Purposely engaging in conduct that constitutes a substantial step in a course of conduct planned to culminate in the commission of an anti-doping rule violation.
 Provided, however, there shall be no anti-doping rule violation based solely on an Attempt to commit a violation if the Person renounces the Attempt prior to it being discovered by a third party not involved in the Attempt.